Monica-Ml/wordpress-widget-idpay-payment-gateway/README.md

 # Idpay payment gateway

-Payment gateway for iranian website
+Payment gateway for Iranian website

 ## How to install: